jrief/django-angular/docs/reverse-urls.rst

 Manage Django URLs for AngularJS
 ================================

-You may have noticed, that AngularJS controllers sometimes need a URL pointing to a Django view of your application.
+AngularJS controllers communicating with the Django application through Ajax, often require URLs, pointing to some of the views of your application.
 Do not enter into temptation to hard code such a URL into the client side controller code.
-Nor enter into temptation to create Javascript dynamically using a template engine.
+Even worse would be to create Javascript dynamically using a template engine.
 There is a clean and simple solution to solve this problem.

 .. note:: With version 0.8 **django-angular** introduced a new way to handle urls.
-Documentation for now deprecated
+Documentation for now
-          approach is available :ref:`here <manage-urls>`.
+          deprecated approach is available :ref:`here <manage-urls>`.

 Installation
 ============